-If you have eligible care needs but need to pay the full cost of your care yourself, our Brokerage team or our Learning Disability support team can still help you explore the best care options for you.
-We will charge a brokerage fee for this.
+If you have eligible care needs but will be paying the full cost of your care yourself, our Brokerage team or our Learning Disability support team can still help you explore the best care options for you.
+If we arrange care at home services for you, we will charge a brokerage fee for this.

 Your Personal Support Plan

-Over time, your support plan will be reviewed and discussed with you to see what is working well and if anything needs to be altered.
+Over time, your support plan will be reviewed with you to see what is working well and if anything needs to be altered.